-Home and community-based services that our plan covers What you must pay
+ne and community-based services that our plan covers What you must pay

 Personal assistant \$0 copay

 The plan covers a personal assistant to help you with activities of daily living if you qualify.
 These include, for example: Prior authorization and/or referral may be required

 • bathing Waiver may be required

 • feeding

 • dressing

 • laundry

 Personal emergency response system \$0 copay

 The plan covers an electronic in home device that secures help in an emergency if you qualify.
-Prior authorization and/or referral may be required Waiver may be required
+Prior authorization and/or referral ma be required

+Waiver may be required

 Respite care \$0 copay

 The plan covers respite services to provide relief for an unpaid family member or primary caregiver who meet all of your service needs if you qualify.
-Certain limitations apply.
-Prior authorization and/or referral may be required Waiver may be required
+Certain limitations Prior authorization and/or referral ma be required

-Traire may be required
+apply.
+Waiver may be required

 Specialized durable medical equipment and supplies \$0 copay

-If you qualify, the plan covers devices, controls, or appliances that enable you to increase your ability to Prior authorization and/or referral may be required
+If you qualify, the plan covers devices, controls, or appliances that enable you to increase your ability to Prior authorization and/or referral ma be required

 perform activities of daily living or to perceive, control, or communicate with the environment in which you live.
 Services might include: Waiver may be required

 Hoyer lift

-shower benches/chairs
+• shower benches/chairs

 • stair lift

 • bed rails

-Home and community-based services that our plan covers What you must pay Therapies \$0 copay therapy if you qualify.
-These therapies focus on long term habilitative needs rather than short term acute restorative Prior authorization and/or referral may be required Waiver may be required
+Home and community-based services that our plan covers What you must pay Therapies \$0 copay The plan covers occupational, physical, and speech therapy if you qualify.
+These therapies focus on long term habilitative needs rather than short term acute restorative needs.
+Prior authorization and/or referral may be required Waiver may be required